Annales school

 The Annales school ([a'nal]) is a group of historians associated with a style of historiography developed by French historians in the 20th century to stress long-term social history.
-It is named after its scholarly journal Annales d'histoire économique et sociale, which remains the main source of scholarship, along with many books and monographs.
-The school has been highly influential in setting the agenda for historiography in France and numerous other countries, especially regarding the use of social scientific methods by historians, emphasizing social and economic rather than political or diplomatic themes.
+It is named after its scholarly journal Annales.
+Histoire, Sciences Sociales, which remains the main source of scholarship, along with many books and monographs.
+The school has been influential in setting the agenda for historiography in France and numerous other countries, especially regarding the use of social scientific methods by historians, emphasizing social and economic rather than political or diplomatic themes.